yatesmv/EMTwitterSentimentAnalysis/README.md

 * string
 * re

-And the sentiment comparison script also requires a few other packages for visuals:
+And the sentiment comparison ('SentimentComparison.ipynb') script also requires a few other packages for visuals:
 * matplotlib
 * math
 * statistics